-In an anticipated announcement, it has been revealed that the fourth and most intimate instalment of Sir Elton John’s exclusive Australian Once In A Lifetime concert series will take place at Hobart’s Derwent Entertainment Centre on Wednesday 27 September.
+In an anticipated announcement, it has been revealed that the fourth and most intimate instalment of Sir Elton John’s exclusive Australian Once In A Lifetime concert series will take place at Hobart’s Derwent Entertainment Centre on Wednesday 27 and Thursday 28 September.

-It is almost thirty years since Elton John performed in Hobart, and he will return to the city this September to deliver a Greatest Hits set at one very special concert.
+It is almost thirty years since Elton John performed in Hobart, and he will return to the city this September to deliver a Greatest Hits set at two very special concerts.

 Promoter Michael Chugg said, “I have a special love of Tasmania as it is my hometown State.
 I am sure that Elton John’s return will set the whole State rockin’.”